Advertiser Disclosure

 Signing up for an AT&T international data plan is easy.
 You’ll be automatically enrolled in pay per megabyte — so the minute you land, you’ll start being charged for roaming.

-On the other hand, International Day Pass can be added from the myAT&T portal.
+On the other hand, an International Day Pass can be added from the myAT&T portal.
 Just head over to AT&T’s website, sign in, and head to this link.
 You can remove an international plan from this page as well.

 Hot Tip: You can call AT&T to have them disable the international data plan feature if you’d like.
 We actually recommend doing this so that you don’t end up with a massive bill for accidentally taking your phone out of airplane mode.